bmustiata/fast-live-reload/README.md

 This tool is specifically designed for that.

 ## Example

+The live reload application is available as either `fast-live-reload`, or `flr` from the command line.

 ```
 $ fast-live-reload
 1. Will notify the changes for clients on port 9001